Colorectal cancers affect the large bowel and intestine.

 Available: Mondays - Fridays, 9am-5pm

-If you unable to contact the Clinical Nurse Specialist, you can also contact the Macmillan Cancer Pathway Navigator.
-The Navigator supports the nurses in their day-to-day activities.
+If you unable to contact the Clinical Nurse Specialist, you can also contact the Macmillan Cancer support worker.
+They support the nurses in their day-to-day activities.
 As they are not medically qualified, they are unable to give medical advice.

 Telephone: 020 8510 8969

-Our Macmillan Cancer Information and Support centre is open between 8am to 4pm, Monday, Tuesday, Thursday and Friday.
-You will find it by the main entrance of the hospital by our Patient Advisory and Liaison Service (PALS).
+Our Macmillan Cancer Information and Support service is available between 8am to 4pm, Monday, Tuesday, Thursday and Friday.
+You will find our Information and Support Manager by the main entrance of the hospital, next to our Patient Advisory and Liaison Service (PALS).

 We are also at the end of the phone for cancer patients, their relatives and carers to answer questions or to direct your call to the appropriate person.